Smartling/SmartlingHelp/_articles/requester-portal/requester-portal---getting-started.md

 The Requester Portal is an ideal way to allow people in your organization to easily request occasional translation work without the level of access that a Project Manager role allows.

-The Requester Portal must be enabled by Smartling before it can be accessed by an account.
-Contact your Smartling Client Services representative and ask for Requester Portal to be enabled.

 **To create a Requester:**

 **(1)** Follow the steps in [Add a User](/hc/en-us/articles/201016167#Add).